genomehubs/goat-ui/static/projects.md

 # Projects

-This section hosts dedicated pages for EBP and EBP-affiliated projects.
-Each project page contains information about the project, including its GoaT search term and BioProject ID alongside reports of planning, progress and completion of genome assemblies.
+GoaT hosts dedicated pages for the [Earth Biogenome Project](https://www.earthbiogenome.org) (EBP) and EBP-affiliated projects.
+Each project page contains information about the project, including its GoaT search term and BioProject ID together with reports of highlighting the planning, progress and completion of genome assemblies.

 ## Earth Biogenome Project